 Postsecondary Enrollment Options Mileage Reimbursement Program Instructions

-If requested by the parents or guardians, school districts must reimburse low-income families for certain transportation costs in the Postsecondary Enrollment Options (PSEO) program.
-The income levels used to determine eligibility for these programs have changed for the 2018-19 school year.
+If requested by the parents or guardians, school districts must reimburse low-income families for certain transportation costs in the Postsecondary Enrollment Options program (PSEO).
+The income levels used to determine eligibility for these programs are on the second page of the Monthly Transportation Reimbursement Request.

 A family must complete the Application for Student Transportation Reimbursement at the beginning of the application request (or during the school year if there is a change in their financial status).

 If the family's income qualifies them for this program, they submit the Student Transportation Reimbursement Report to the district on a monthly basis.
 The district pays the family based on this claim.

 The mileage reimbursement is from the student's home or secondary school to the postsecondary institution.

 Both forms, the Application for Student Transportation Reimbursement and the Student Transportation Reimbursement Report, are retained in the district office.

 The information submitted by the family on the Student Transportation Reimbursement Report is summarized and is used to complete the Monthly Transportation Reimbursement Request (ED-01765).
 Form ED-01765 is the only form submitted to the Division of School Finance/Transportation Unit.
 The state will reimburse the district for the payments made to the parent.